Make Pine Needle Soda: A Natural "Sprite"

 Print Friendly and PDF

-Let’s make a natural soda with pine needles!
-We call it a natural “Sprite,” but this fizzy soda tastes so much better—citrusy with undertones of mint—with a free blast of Vitamin C. The recipe only requires three ingredients!
-See how to make White Pine Needle Soda.
+Let’s make a natural Sprite using pine needles.
+This fizzy soda not only tastes so much better—citrusy with undertones of mint—but also provides a free blast of Vitamin C. Plus, you only need three ingredients.
+Learn more.

 White Pine was an important staple for humans here for centuries.
 The needles are especially rich in vitamin C, vitamin A, and numerous other plant compounds and may have saved the lives of early European explorers.
 This cup of Pine Needle Soda has much more Vitamin C than a cup of orange juice!